turingschool/backend-curriculum-site/module1/lessons/intro_to_methods.md

 convert(32, 35, 100)
 convert(12, 45, 65)
 ```
+**Turng & Talk**
+Talk with your partner about the flow of this program.
+Where does it start, how does each method get called?

 With a partner, create a method that provides similar functionality for `doubler.rb`.
 If you finish that, see if you can change your method so that it accepts an array as an argument and prints a message for each element of the array.